SANJAY-02/Xv6_Scheduler/README.md

 •	Round robin allocates time slices to each process in a cyclic manner and stops starvation.

-•	Priority based scheduling may cause starvation because high priority (low number) processes will given be given preference over low priority (high number) processes.
+•	Priority based scheduling may cause starvation because high priority (low number) processes will be given preference over low priority (high number) processes.

-•	With same priority proesses, Round robin scheduler is used.
+•	With same priority processes, Round robin scheduler is used.